 A recovered body will always spring back and super compensate.

-This is how our training was constructed when I was in college and much of it came from one of the world’s top distance coaches, Dr. Joe Vigil.
+This is how our training was constructed when I was in college.
+Our training revolved around , Dr. Joe Vigil. ‘s philosophy.

 Results will come to you faster if you research ways in which runners faster then you have achieved what they have.